-Gifts of securities, such as stock, that have increased in value are one of the most popular assets used for charitable giving because of the mutal benefits provided to the charitable organization (us) and the donor (you)!
+Gifts of securities, such as stock, that have increased in value are one of the most popular assets used for charitable giving because of the mutual benefits provided to the charitable organization (us) and the donor (you).

 Selling a stock or bond that has appreciated in value subjects the individual seller to a tax on that capital gain.
 A public charity, such as the National Academies, is not subject to income taxation therefore it can sell your donated securities without being subject to the capital gains tax.
-Additionally, a charitable gift of securities held for over one year often entitles the donor to an income tax deduction equal to the value of the security at the time it is given to the charity.
+Additionally, a charitable gift of securities may entitle the donor to an income tax deduction equal to the value of the security at the time it is given to the charity.

 Now, ready to give...